1301 Rollin St. South Pasadena CA 91030 ▪︎ Summer Hours Monday - Friday 9am - 1pm

 • Copy of birth certificate or Passport

-• Copy of Baptismal Certificate and/or any additional sacraments if applicable
+• Copy of Baptismal Certificate and any additional sacraments, if applicable

 • If Applicable, send the Preschool Evaluation Form to your preschool

-• Grades 1-8, your student’s most recent report card/STAR Assessment
+• Grades 1-8, your student’s most recent report card and STAR Assessment, if available

-• Transitional Kindergarten: Applicants must be 4 years of age by September 1, 2024.
+• Transitional Kindergarten: Applicants must be four years of age by September 1, 2025.

-• Kindergarten: Applicants must be 5 years of age by September 1, 2024
+• Kindergarten: Applicants must be five years of age by September 1, 2025

 • Grades 1 – 8

-• Please Note: New students at these grade levels are limited to available space.
-You may complete an application at any time to be considered for space as they become available.
+• Please Note: Space for new students at these grade levels is limited.
+You may complete an application anytime to be considered for space as it becomes available.

-• First-grade applicants must be 6 years of age by September 1, 2024
+• First-grade applicants must be six years of age by September 1, 2025

 • Students must test academically ready for their grade level